Want to just get started? Click here to sign up for Gusto and set up employee benefits today.

 - Time off for military service

-Additionally, employers must pay unemployment insurance and workers’ compensation insurance on behalf of their employees without charging the employees.
-Employers must match the contributions of the employees for social security taxes and Medicare taxes.
+Additionally, employers must pay unemployment insurance and workers’ compensation insurance on their employees’ behalf without charging them.
+Employers must match the employees’ contributions for Social Security taxes and Medicare taxes.

 HR software can ensure that the company follows the rules for all of these required benefits, preventing possible violations.